pschaus/book_lepl1402/source/part4.rst

 Fail-Safe iterator may be slower since one have to pay the cost of the clone at the creation of the iterator, even if we only end-up iterating on a few elements.
 Therefore we will rather focus on the Fail-Fast strategy that is also the one chosen most frequently in the impleentation of Java collections.

-To implement a fail-fast iterator for our `LinkedStack`, we can keep track of a "modification count" for the stack.
+To implement a fail-fast iterator for our `LinkedStack`, we can keep track of a modification count for the stack.
 This count will be incremented whenever there's a structural modification to the stack (like pushing or popping).
 The iterator will then capture this count when it's created and compare its own captured count to the stack's modification count during iteration.
-If they differ, the iterator will throw a `ConcurrentModificationException.
+If they differ, the iterator will throw a `ConcurrentModificationException`.
-The `LinkedStack` class has an inner `LinkedStackIterator`class that checks the modification count every time it's asked if there's a next item or when retrieving the next item.
+The `LinkedStack` class has an inner `LinkedStackIterator` class that checks the modification count every time it's asked if there's a next item or when retrieving the next item.
 It is important to understand that this is a non static inner classe.
 An inner class cannot be instantiated without first instantiating the outer class and it is tied to a specific instance of the outer class.
 This is why, the instance variables of the Iterator inner class can be intialized using the instance variables of the outer class.